-COMBUSTION AIR INTAKE OPTIONS: The RF000142 coupling (Figure 8) can be secured directly to the furnace intake coupling if condensation/rain water is a concern.
+The RF000142 coupling (Figure 10) can be secured directly to the furnace intake and/or vent piping if condensation is a concern.
 If the RF000142 is used on the combustion air inlet, it must be installed with the arrow pointing up.
 It should be noted, the combustion air will actually be moving in a direction opposite of the arrow on the RF000142 coupling.
-It must have a field supplied, trapped drain tube free-draining to a proper condensate disposal location.
+It must have a field supplied, trapped drain tube free-draining to proper condensate disposal location.
 A loop in the drain tube can serve as a trap.
-The unused RF000142 drain fitting must be capped.
-A field supplied tee installed in the intake pipe is also an acceptable method of catching condensation.
-It must have a field supplied, trapped drain tube or pipe, free-draining to a proper condensate disposal location.
-A loop in the drain tube or pipe, free-draining to a proper condensate disposal location.
-It must have a field supplied, trapped drain tube or pipe, free-draining to a proper condensate disposal location.
-A loop in the drain tube or pipe, free-draining to a proper condensate disposal location.
-It must have a field supplied, trapped drain tube or pipe, free-draining to a proper condensate disposal location.
-A loop in the drain tube or pipe, free-draining to a proper condensate disposal location.
+The unused RF000142 drain fitting should be capped.
+A tee installed in the vent and/or intake pipe is also an acceptable method of capturing condensation.
+For vertical vent piping, a PVC wye can be used for capturing condensation (see figure 11).
+It Any of these options must have a field supplied, trapped drain tube or pipe, freedraining to proper condensate disposal location.
 A loop in the drain tube can serve as a trap.

-ALTERNATE VENT & INTAKE PIPE CONNECTIONS (Upflow/Horizontal models only)
+ALTERNATE VENT & INTAKE PIPE CONNECTIONS

+(Upflow/Horizontal models only)